 The comparisons were inevitable.
 As Phish’s popularity began its ascent, and especially after Grateful Dead guitarist Jerry Garcia died in 1995, Anastasio had to allot a high percentage of his interviewing time downplaying the constant “Next Grateful Dead” slant in the line of questioning he faced.
 Dead fans, Phish fans, and Anastasio himself, could describe musical differences between the two bands until the Ben & Jerry’s cows came home, but it’s still easy to see why Phish was so frequently likened to the Dead – Musically, both were in their element on stage and generally out of their element in the recording studio, and the artistic focus of both was their live music.

 Any rock band whose bread and butter was a jamming, improvisational concert risked remaining in the shadow of the Grateful Dead, the most revered pioneers of jam-rock.
-The atmosphere at a Dead concert was also similar to that of a Phish concert, places where the parking lot on the days of a show were every bit as lively as inside the venue, buzzing with tourheads who were on the road with the band for months at a time, impromptu music circles, and unlicensed vendors peddling wares of varying legality.
+The atmosphere at a Dead concert was also similar to that of a Phish concert, places where the parking lot on the days of a show was every bit as lively as inside the venue, buzzing with tour heads who were on the road with the band for months at a time, impromptu music circles, and unlicensed vendors peddling wares of varying legality.
 From the musical and technical to the stereotypical and superficial, there were plenty of reasons to mention the Dead and Phish in the same sentence.

 Phish, largely at Anastasio’s insistence, did what they could to thwart comparisons with the Grateful Dead, and while they played some Dead songs in their early bar gigs in the mid-1980s, they went most of the way through the 1990s without covering a single Dead song.
-That changed in the summer of 1998, when on the three-year anniversary of Garcia’s death, Phish surprised the Virginia Beach crowd with an encore of the Dead’s beloved “Terrapin Station.”
+That changed in the summer of 1998 when on the three-year anniversary of Garcia’s death, Phish surprised the Virginia Beach crowd with an encore of the Dead’s beloved “Terrapin Station.”
 Tapes of this concert are a sound to behold — as the sentimental opening notes are played, an increasing roar arises from the crowd as those in attendance begin to recognize the song.
-Nearly everybody seemed to recognize the unspoken significance of the song – that Phish was at last making peace with the fact that the jam-band torch had several years ago been passed into their hands from the Grateful Dead.
+Nearly everybody seemed to recognize the unspoken significance of the song – that Phish was, at last, making peace with the fact that the jam-band torch had several years ago been passed into their hands from the Grateful Dead.

 Anastasio now seems to fully embrace the legacy of the Grateful Dead.
 About one year after the “Terrapin Station” icebreaker, Anastasio played with former Dead bassist Phil Lesh’s musical project, Phil & Friends.
 Lesh and Anastasio have since collaborated musically on several other occasions, but Anastasio seems most enthralled with the chance to talk to Lesh and drink coffee with him.
-Masato Kato interviewed Trey in an May 2000 article for The Phil Zone, and the interview gives a very revealing look at the developing friendship between the two musicians:
+Masato Kato interviewed Trey in a May 2000 article for The Phil Zone, and the interview gives a very revealing look at the developing friendship between the two musicians:

 Trey: It was great!
 I was just with [Lesh] two weeks ago.
 I did an interview with him for Revolver magazine – the two of us.
 It was incredible – not just to play with him but to talk to him.
 We spent a week together rehearsing.